wesdoyle/deep-learning-book-notes/README.md

 the topics covered in the excellent book "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.

-The goal of this repository is to provide hands-on examples to accompany the theoretical topics in the book as a means of study.
+The goal of this repository is to provide a mix of hands-on Python examples, notes, external links, and practical projects as a means of study to accompany the theoretical topics outlined in the book.

 I will generally use `numpy` in Jupyter notebooks to take notes, using LaTeX where it may help.